domRiddle/ASF/IPC.md

 # ASF API

-Our IPC interface is based on **[Kestrel HTTP server](https://github.com/aspnet/KestrelHttpServer)** and comes with **[RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer)** web API that is based on JSON as its primary data format.
+Our ASF API is typical **[RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer)** web API that is based on JSON as its primary data format.
 We're doing our best to precisely describe response, using both HTTP status codes (where appropriate), as well as a response you can parse yourself in order to know whether the request succeeded, and if not, then why.

-Our ASF API can be accessed by sending appropriate requests to appropriate endpoints.
+Our ASF API can be accessed by sending appropriate requests to appropriate `/Api` endpoints.
 You can use those API endpoints to make your own helper scripts, tools, GUIs and alike.
 This is exactly what our ASF-ui achieves under the hood, and every other tool can achieve the same.
 ASF API is officially supported and maintained by core ASF team.

-Communication with IPC server provided by ASF can be done by using any http-compatible program, tool or code.
-Some API endpoints might require from you to specify extra data, such as providing appropriate structure as a body of the request.
-In this case, in addition to providing required input, you must also set `Content-Type` header to appropriate value, such as `application/json` if your input is provided in JSON.
+For complete documentation of available endpoints, descriptions, requests, responses, http status codes and everything else considering ASF API, please refer to our **[swagger frontend](#swagger-frontend)**.

 ---